 May his soul be bound in the bonds of the living

 Gambling may have been Max Liebross' downfall, but it was a gamble that led me to his grave.
 Max was, unfortunately, the Black Sheep of the family.
 He'd married, had four children and then left his wife and his children to fend for themselves.
 He'd come around to his brothers and sisters asking for money.
-Ultimately, those that were left wanted nothing to do with him.
+Ultimately, those who were left wanted nothing to do with him.
 The family was close-mouthed about him and his troubles.
 One unconfirmed thought is that he had a problem with gambling.

 So, when I contacted Mt.
 Lebanon Cemetery in 2008 and found that he was not among the Liebrosses buried there, I was unsure of where to look.
 I tried the online indices at several New York Jewish cemeteries, but did not find his grave.
 I thought about New York City's potter's field: Hart Island.
 But then I recalled that Jewish people in New York City have their own organization for handling burials for the indigent and those who cannot afford burial: the Hebrew Free Burial Association.